 * Q3 operating profit SEK 7.02 bln vs forecast 6.20 bln

 STOCKHOLM, Oct 20 (Reuters) - Sweden's AB Volvo reported a bigger-than-expected rise in quarterly core earnings on Friday as stronger demand for heavy trucks more than offset costs stemming from strains on its supply chain, sending its shares to a record high.

 Sweden's biggest manufacturer by sales also raised its outlook for truck markets on both sides of the North Atlantic this year and forecast a further strong recovery in sales of commercial vehicles in North America in 2018.

-"These are blow-out numbers," Handelsbanken Capital Markets analyst Hampus Engellau said.
-Handelsbanken has a "Buy" recommendation on the stock.
+"These are blow-out numbers," said analyst Hampus Engellau at Handelsbanken Capital Markets, which rates the stock "buy".

-The broad upturn in demand was also in evidence in German auto giant Daimler's quarterly results, also released on Friday, with a double figure rise in deliveries and 32 percent jump in earnings at its trucks division.
+The broad upturn in demand was also in evidence in Daimler's quarterly results, also released on Friday, with a double-digit rise in deliveries and a 32 percent jump in earnings at its trucks division.

-Volvo said stretched components supply had continued to have its impact in the third quarter, but with a 13 percent rise in truck deliveries and sharply higher earnings in its construction equipment arm, this was easily shrugged off.
+Volvo said stretched components supply had continued to have an impact in the third quarter, but with a 13 percent rise in truck deliveries and sharply higher earnings in its construction equipment arm, this was shrugged off.

-Adjusted third-quarter operating profit at Volvo rose to 7.02 billion Swedish crowns ($861 million) from 4.85 billion crowns in the year-ago period and beat a mean forecast of 6.20 billion crowns seen in a poll of analysts.
+Volvo's adjusted third-quarter operating profit rose to 7.02 billion Swedish crowns ($861 million) from 4.85 billion a year before, beating a mean forecast of 6.20 billion seen in a poll of analysts.

-Gothenburg-based Volvo said order intake of trucks at the group, which also includes brands such as Mack, Renault and UD Trucks in its stable, grew 32 percent in the quarter, beating the 15 percent rise seen by analysts. ($1 = 8.1513 Swedish crowns) (Reporting by Niklas Pollard and Johannes Hellstrom; Editing by Subhranshu Sahu/Keith Weir)
+Gothenburg-based Volvo said order intake of trucks at the group, which also includes brands such as Mack, Renault and UD Trucks, grew 32 percent in the quarter, beating the 15 percent rise seen by analysts. ($1 = 8.1513 Swedish crowns) (Reporting by Niklas Pollard and Johannes Hellstrom; Editing by Keith Weir and David Holmes)